Szewcson/wdpass/README.md

 ```
 -sp, --save_passwd    Save password
 ```
-When unlock password, it will save user password to passwd.bin, so you can use "-us" for next time to auto unlock.
+When unlock password, it will save user password to SecretStorage, so you can use "-us" for next time to auto unlock.

 ```
 -m, --mount           Enable mount point for an unlocked device